piratas-ar/utopia.partidopirata.com.ar/_posts/2017-07-27-sobre_los_autos_voladores_y_la_tasa_decreciente_de_ganancia.markdown

 engranajes, el diseño de maquinaria compleja elaboró principios originalmente desarrollados para organizar personas.

-Yet we have seen those machines—whether their moving parts are arms and torsos or pistons, wheels, and springs—being put to work to realize impossible
-fantasies: cathedrals, moon shots, transcontinental railways.
-Certainly, poetic technologies had something terrible about them; the poetry is likely to be as much of dark satanic mills as of grace or liberation.
-But the rational, administrative techniques were always in service to some fantastic end.

 Sin embargo nosotras hemos visto esas máquinas --ya sea que sus partes móviles sean brazos y torzos o pistones, ruedas, y resortes-- siendo puestas a trabajar en realizar fantasías imposibles: catedrales, viajes a la luna, trenes